To apply for housing in North Hertfordshire, you need to join the Common Housing Register at Home4U.

 The North Hertfordshire Housing Partnership is responsible for operating the Common Housing Register and Choice Based Lettings of social housing throughout North Hertfordshire.
 The Partnership includes the Council and the largest landlord of affordable housing in the district, settle.

 Once you have applied to join the housing register, your application will be reviewed.
 We will contact you within 4 weeks, when we will ask you to provide further evidence in support of your housing application.
-You will then have 14 days to supply all the required documents (photocopies only - original documents cannot be returned to you - this includes passports, driving licences, birth certificates etc).
+You will then have 14 days to supply all the required documents (photocopies only - original documents cannot be returned to you as the documents that you send will be scanned electronically then destroyed - this includes passports, driving licences, birth certificates etc).
 If you do not send all the required copies within 14 days, your housing application will not be processed.

 If you are a tenant of settle, send your photocopied documents to their office.
 Other applicants should send their documents to NHDC.